nshcherbakova/ImageEditor/README.md

 A Simple client/server cross-platform image editor application for **Windows**, **Android OS**, **Mac**, and **iOS** with **OpenGL** filters.

+The client app can edit images using self written and open source OpenGL filters.

+The client app can upload images to the server.

+The server keeps collection of uploaded images and shows it in a web gallery.

+- Used QT, OpenGL technologies and spdlog, gTest c++ libraries for the app
+- Used Python and JavaScript for the server
+- Used Jankins, Git hooks, Docker for infrastructure

 ![App main window](Images/Pixel1_1.jpg) *An effect of a window with drops.*